 up close and personal with sea lions in their favorite playground.
 While snorkeling, we will see eagle rays, golden rays, Galapagos

 sharks, starfish, clams, and thousands of tropical fish.
 If we’re lucky, we may even come across hammerhead sharks.

-As the sun sets on our day under the waves, we return to Casa Opuntia to for a relaxing evening.
+As the sun sets on our day under the waves, we return to the hotel for a relaxing evening.
 The gourmet dinner and soft pillows are even better after a full day on the ocean!
-Overnight
+Overnight (B, L, D)